-SMU’s new high-performance compute cluster will dramatically increase the computational capacity and performance that SMU provides to its researchers.
-The new cluster features state of the art CPUs, accelerators, and networking technologies, significantly more memory per node, and advanced interactive GPU-accelerated remote desktop experiences.
-Also, the cluster is much more energy efficient making it more economical to run and more environmentally friendly!
+SMU’s high-performance compute cluster provides vast computational capacity and performance for researchers at SMU.
+The cluster features state of the art CPUs, accelerators, networking technologies, significant amounts of memory per node, interactive GPU-accelerated remote desktops, and web-based access via hpc.smu.edu.

-The new cluster will provide a similar interactive experience for researchers currently using ManeFrame.
-Similarities include the CentOS 7 operating system (replacing Scientific Linux 6; both are Red Hat Enterprise Linux derivatives), the SLURM resource scheduler, and the Lmod environment module system.
-Additionally, updated, but familiar, development tool chains will be available including the GCC, Intel, and PGI compiler suites.
-Optimized high-level programming environments such as MATLAB, Python, and R will also be installed in addition to the domain specific software packages that SMU researchers depend on for their work.
+ManeFrame II runs the CentOS 7 operating system, the SLURM resource scheduler, and the Lmod environment module system.
+Additionally, various development tool chains are be available including the GCC, Intel, and PGI compiler suites.
+Optimized high-level programming environments such as MATLAB, Python, and R are also available in addition to the domain specific software packages that SMU researchers depend on for their work.